Joycemukolwe/Joycemukolwe/README.md

 ------------------------------------------------------------------------------------------------------
 **About Me**

-I am a Data Scientist and Statistician with a passion for transforming data into actionable insights.
+I am a Data analyst and Statistician with a passion for transforming data into actionable insights.
 My journey in data science is driven by a desire to tackle real-world challenges and contribute to innovative solutions.
-I hold a Master's degree in Data Science from the African Institute for Mathematical Sciences (AIMS) Cameroon and a Bachelor's degree in Actuarial Science from Tom Mboya University, Kenya.
+I hold a Structured Master's degree in Data Science from the African Institute for Mathematical Sciences (AIMS) Cameroon and a Bachelor's degree in Actuarial Science from Tom Mboya University, Kenya.

 **Skills**